Innoble/playground-n4hrs6fb/statement.md

 int indexToMapElement = x + WIDTH * y;

 ```
 This is a very commonly used way to have a 1D array for a 2D map.
 Each element is a 4 bit number containing the information about the sides of the map that a tile can connect to, in clockwise direction.
 1001 means it can connect up top, not to the right, not down, but can connect to the left.
 This is not the most compact representation.
 In X-mas Rush I had 7 map tiles (a full row) in one array element.
 This is very specific to that small map though.
 You can't do this if you have more than 8 tiles (8 * 4 = 32 bit).
-Maps can also be objects in a 1D array or even objects in a 2D array.
-However, since this article is about performance, I want to keep it somewhat performant.
+Maps can also be represented by objects (as opposed to integer values) in a 1D array or even objects in a 2D array.
+However, since this article is about optimization, I want to keep it somewhat performant.
 It would not be good if the map representation is the bottleneck here.

 ## Basic BFS